Alayasokan/Gradient_Descent_Quadratic_Equation/README.md

-### Solving Quadratic Equation using Gradient Descent
+### Solving the Quadratic Equation using Gradient Descent